Tatnall School: Arts

 Tatnall offers a variety of visual and performing arts programs, including photography, drawing, instrumental and vocal performance.
-In September 2017, Tatnall opened its 23,000 square foot Laird Performing Arts Center.
+In September 2007, Tatnall opened its 23,000 square foot Laird Performing Arts Center.
 The center boasts a 471-seat theater.
-Here, the Tatnall arts program puts on its annual Showcase advanced theater class and performance, now in its 48th year.
-One notable instructor is Wilson Somers, who is also a composer and performer; Somers was also a recipient of an Emmy award in 2000.
+Here, the Tatnall arts program puts on its annual showcase and performance by the advanced theater class, now in its 48th year.
+One former notable instructor is Wilson Somers, who is also a composer and performer; Somers was also a recipient of an Emmy award in 2000.
 Students at the school are required to participate in art programs, and have won numerous state awards throughout the years.

 2008 election

 Tatnall was a Delaware polling booth in the 2008 United States presidential election.
 Senator Joe Biden (a native Pennsylvanian but Delaware resident since 1953), who lives near the school, cast his vote in Tatnall's main lobby in that election cycle.
-Some of Joe Biden's grandchildren attend the school.
+Some of Joe Biden's grandchildren attended the school.